shonhartman/25-data-modeling/explorer.md

 You're creating a Twitter clone.
 People can create tweets, follow other people and have followers.
 Keep in mind, unlike the blog post example where a comment is a separate entity, tweets responding to other tweets are still just tweets.
 Also, think about how Twitter turns a tweet into useful information.
 Do you think they scan tweets for @mentions and hashtags, or are they storing that kind of thing as additional fields?
 What models do we need to recreate Twitter?

-1. card - array - collection of objects attributed to each tweet
 2. description - string - description of user
-3. site_url - string - @username card attributed to each tweet
 4. image_url - strings - avatar and uploaded images
-5. data - string - data encompassed in user tweets
 6. categories - string, array - hashtags categories

+##Home Post Model
+1. site_url - string - @username card attributed to each tweet
+2. data - string - data encompassed in user tweets
+3. created_at - datetime - when the todo was created
+4. image_url - string - avatar and uploaded images
+5. reply button_url - string - url for reply card
+6. retweet button - boolean - if true, post to user_id
+7. like button - boolean - if true, show liked

+##Category Post Model
+1. site_url - string - @username card attributed to each tweet
+2. data - string - data encompassed in user tweets
+3. created_at - datetime - when the todo was created
+4. image_url - string - avatar and uploaded images
+5. reply button_url - string - url for reply card
+6. retweet button - boolean - if true, post to user_id
+7. like button - boolean - if true, show liked

+##Private Message Model
+1. site_url - string - @username card attributed to private message
+2. data - string - data encompassed in private message
+3. created_at - datetime - when the todo was created
+4. image_url - string - avatar and uploaded images
+5. reply button_url - string - url for reply card